BTS KHYATI GATHANI FILMING ONLINE RESOURCES WITH VIDEOGRAPHER HEMI KIM FOR THE CREATIVE KIDS PROGRAM, 2020. PHOTO: YAMANE FAYED

 One of ACE’s core activities is creative skills training.
 Based on our understanding of urgent and unmet needs in our communities, we ‘fill in the gaps’ of existing educational offerings, delivering culturally appropriate, affordable/free training in valuable skill sets, reducing disadvantage and improving creative and economic independence, one person at a time.

 ACE’s First Nations team with our Dharug Knowledge Holders, are currently developing a suite of programs for Western Sydney’s First Nations Youth.
 Centred on ACE’s Still Growing Youth Collective, the On Country camps will focus on country and culture, while the Pathways to Employment Yarn Ups will be informal sessions with deadly First Nations creatives.

 If you are First Nations, 25 years or under and live in Western Sydney and would like to check out these programs, contact [email protected]

 Since 2015 ACE’s Barbershop program (which started at Granville Boys High School, in 2020 expanded to Fairfield High School and earlier this year to Bass High School) has provided intensive training in barbering and braiding.
 Barber Charles Lomu has a unique capacity to impart barbering skills and life lessons to young people.

 Since 2018, initially under the name All Girl Electronic , and more recently New Age Noise Collective, ACE has offered training in electronic music production.
-Responding to the male bias of the industry, ACE especially fosters participation by female identifying, trans and non-binary musicians in Western Sydney.
+Responding to the male bias of the industry, ACE especially fosters participation by LGBT+ and female musicians in Western Sydney.
 Sonic Souls Syndicate is the current iteration of this program.

 If you live in Western Sydney, identify as female, trans or non-binary and want to enhance your electronic music production skills, contact [email protected]